 Lying so close to the course and boasting strong transport links, for many the obvious place to stay is within the capital city of Dublin itself – particularly for British racegoers who will most likely need to travel to the track via Dublin anyway.
 Famed for its legendary “craic”, flowing Guinness and party atmosphere, a good time is all but guaranteed in Ireland’s most famous destination.
 There are of course also alternatives to a knees up in Dublin’s many bars, with the city boasting a number of beautiful parks and sites of historical interest for the more culturally inclined.

 With so much to offer, it is really no wonder that Dublin is one of Europe’s most visited cities.
 Visitors of course require places to stay, and Ireland’s capital is well placed to cope with such demand, boasting the diversity and quantity of accommodation you would expect of any major city.
-Beginning with a number of budget hostel options, moving up to major chains including Jury’s Inn, Travelodge and Holiday Inn, and on to swanky offerings such as The Marker Hotel on the banks of the Liffey, or the centrally located Fitzwilliam Hotel, there really is something to suit all tastes and budgets.
+Beginning with a number of budget options, moving up to major chains, and on to swanky offerings, there really is something to suit all tastes and budgets.

 About the Racecourse

 Being a dual-purpose venue, Fairyhouse stages racing action almost throughout the year, with August traditionally being the only blank month.
 All told, the track lays on around 20 fixtures per year, the bulk of which take place during the National Hunt season which begins in October and runs through until April, before a handful of flat fixtures keep things ticking over during the warmer months.
 The track does boast one Group class flat contest in the shape of July’s Brownstown Stakes, but it is over the jumps where the major highlights are to be found, including the cracking Easter Festival headlined by one of Ireland’s most famous races – the Irish Grand National.